 White pepper gravy ingredients:

-Fat: I use olive oil (I know not very southern of me) my Grandmother always used bacon grease from a can she kept by the stove.
-Let’s face it bacon fat makes food taste good.
+Fat: Now, I personally use olive oil (a bit untraditional, I know).
+But my dear Grandmother always swore by bacon grease from a trusty can she kept by the stove.
+Let’s be real, bacon fat just makes everything taste incredible.

-Breakfast sausage: Kind of hard to have sausage gravy without sausage.
-Our preferred brand is Jimmy Dean.
-You can also use bacon and bacon drippings just chop up the bacon and get it crispy before making the gravy.
+Breakfast Sausage: Well, it’s kinda impossible to have sausage gravy without the sausage, right?
+Our go-to brand is Jimmy Dean, but you can also get creative with bacon and those precious bacon drippings – just make sure to crisp it up before diving into the gravy.

-Onion: browned onion adds a nice flavor to the gravy.
+Onion: Browning some onions adds a delightful flavor dimension to the gravy.

-Black pepper: The main seasoning for our easy white gravy recipe is black pepper.
+Black Pepper: The star of the show when it comes to seasoning our easy white gravy recipe is black pepper.

 Let’s make the gravy

-Cook until the sausage and onion has picked up some brown color.
-Turn off the heat and move the cooked sausage and onions to one side of the pan, tilt the pan so that the pan drippings go to the other side of the pan.
-Spoon your pan drippings into a heat-proof container.
+- Collect the Drippings: Turn off the heat and slide the cooked sausage and onions to one side of the pan.
+Now, gently tilt the pan, so all those precious pan drippings flow to the other side.
+Get a trusty spoon and scoop up those fantastic drippings, transferring them into a heat-proof container.

 Time to make the roux

-We are going to make a very simple roux.
-We will use equal parts fat from the pan drippings to flour.
-We need three Tablespoons of each.
-Add three Tablespoons of pan drippings back to the pan.
-If you do not have enough fat you can add some cooking oil or unsalted butter (melt the butter before adding the flour).
-Add your flour to the fat and stir to combine.
+- Equal Parts Fat and Flour: We’ll use equal parts of the fat from those precious pan drippings and flour – three tablespoons of each.
+So, start by adding three tablespoons of the pan drippings back to the pan.
+If you find yourself a bit short on fat, don’t fret; you can add some cooking oil or unsalted butter (just make sure to melt the butter before adding the flour).

-Continue simmering until your gravy has reduced down a little and has a creamy texture.
-Your homemade sausage gravy is now ready to serve.
+- Simmer and Serve: Keep that gravy simmering until it reduces down a bit and reaches that creamy, irresistible texture.
+Your homemade sausage gravy is now ready to grace the breakfast table.

-Leftover homemade country gravy can be stored in the fridge in an airtight container for a few days.
-To reheat the gravy add a little milk, and mix it in.
-Cover the container and microwave until it is hot.
-Leftover milk gravy is great over fried chicken or pork chops.
+Leftover homemade country gravy can hang out in the fridge in an airtight container for a few days.
+When you’re ready to reheat it, just add a touch of milk, mix it in, cover the container, and pop it in the microwave until it’s nice and hot.
+And don’t forget, leftover milk gravy is fantastic over fried chicken or pork chops.
+Enjoy every bite!

 - 8 oz sausage